qucontrol/krotov/CONTRIBUTING.rst

 The package documentation is generated with Sphinx_, the documentation (and docstrings) are formatted using the `Restructured Text markup language`_ (file extension ``rst``).
-See also the `Matplotlib Sphinx Sheet sheet`_ for some helpful tips.
+See also the `Matplotlib Sphinx cheat sheet`_ for some helpful tips.

 Each function or class must have a docstring_; this docstring must be written in the `"Google Style" format`_ (as implemented by